How Context Influences AI Responses

 - 1 min read

 We used Sora to transform this digital butterfly into a blue morpho by combining two Midjourney images.
-What is worth noting is that the first image prompt was simply, “natural language processing with butterflies.”
+What is worth noting is that the first image prompt was simply, “natural language processing with butterflies --v 6”

 Chances are, if you try out that prompt yourself, you won't get anything like this blue noded butterfly.
 Try it.
-It probably acts like a completely different prompt to you.
+Here is a screenshot of what I get today when I try this same prompt.

-Midjourney and other generative AI models do not produce results at random; their behavior is shaped by prompt history, session dynamics, and other contextual factors.
+Midjourney and other generative AI models do not produce results completely at random; their behavior is shaped by the user in the session prompt history, chat dynamics, and other contextual factors.
 That's why results from generative AI can be improved by carefully priming the system with content, tone, and style.

 Language models show a similar sensitivity to context as Midjourney, though their responses are shaped by many factors, including vocabulary, emotion, and the flow and structure of conversation.
 Both systems respond to patterns in our history, but the sources of influence are different.